List of Indiana Jones characters: Lao Che

-Lao Che (Roy Chiao) is a Chinese gangster, the owner of Club Obi Wan, and Willie Scott's employer; his two sons, Chen and Kao Chan, are also prominent members of their father's gang.
+Lao Che (Roy Chiao) is a Chinese gangster, the owner of Club Obi Wan, and Willie Scott's employer; his two sons, Chen and Kao Chan, are prominent members of their father's gang.
 Che hires Indy to find the ashes of Nurhaci and promises him a valuable diamond in return.
 Indy recovers the ashes and Che sends Kao Chan to steal the urn while Indy is sleeping to get out of paying him, but Indy retains the urn and severs Kao's left forefinger, letting him live.
 Indy shows up to Club Obi Wan to make the exchange; Che threatens Indy for the urn, but Indy takes Willie hostage to complete the exchange.
-Che gives Indy the diamond and an unknowingly poisoned drink; Indy gives Che the urn and drinks the poison, and Che offers the poison's antidote in exchange for returning the diamond.
-Indy gives him the diamond, but Che refuses to give the antidote, even when Indy takes Willie hostage again.
+Che gives Indy the diamond and a poisoned drink; Indy gives Che the urn and drinks the drink, which is then revealed to be poisoned.
+Che offers the poison's antidote in exchange for returning the diamond.
+Indy gives him the diamond, but Che refuses to provide the antidote, even when Indy takes Willie hostage again.
 Indy's friend, Wu, holds the gangster at gunpoint, but Chen shoots and kills him amidst a bunch of champagne bottles popping to mask the gunshot.
 Indy impales Chen with a skewer of pigeon flambé in retaliation and a gunfight ensues.
 Indy, Short Round, and Willie escape with the antidote and leave Shanghai, unknowingly on a plane owned by Lao Che.
 Che orders the pilots to parachute out of the plane in hopes of killing Indy when the plane crashes, but Indy deploys a raft and lands safely on the ground.

 In the Bantam novel Indiana Jones and the Dinosaur Eggs, Indiana meets Lao Che for the first time in 1933 at a nightclub he owns in Shanghai.

 Before the death of Roy Chiao, Steven Spielberg was planning to return Che in Indiana Jones and the Kingdom of the Crystal Skull, but he declined the idea after Chiao's death in 1999.
-Ric Young, the actor that portrayed Kao Kan, expressed interest in reprise his role of Kan in the movie, but he declined after Roy's death.
+Ric Young, the actor that portrayed Kao Kan, expressed interest in reprising his role of Kan in the movie, but he declined after Roy's death.